|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Think of your Joan.
 Could a variation of the howitzer mantra technique benefit your client?

-On this track we have discussed obstacles to change manifested as habit and reflex.
+In this section, we have discussed obstacles to change manifested as habit and reflex.
 The accompanying technique is called The Howitzer Mantras.

-On the next track we will continue our discussion on obstacles to change by examining the second category of obstacle.
+In the next section, we will continue our discussion on obstacles to change by examining the second category of obstacle.
 This second category of obstacles to change is feelings of powerlessness.
-The accompanying technique on the next track focuses on overcoming feelings of powerlessness.
+The accompanying technique in the next section focuses on overcoming feelings of powerlessness.
 The Horwitz Mantras are found in the following article: Frey, Diane; C. Jesse Carlock Practical Techniques For Enhancing Self-Esteem.

 Others who bought this Self-Esteem Course